jonmgarrity/Welcome-Offer-3/README.md

 # Welcome-Offer-3

 1. Install [Android Studio](url)
 2. Edit MainActivity.java  in the src/main/java/com/launchdarkly/hello_android directory and set the value of MOBILE_KEY to your LaunchDarkly mobile key.
+Your mobile key will start with "mob-" and should follow an 8-4-4-4-12 alphanumeric structure.
 If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set FLAG_KEY to the flag

   key..mobileKey("123456abcdef")